tasmota/docs/installation/README.md

 ---

-**To install Tasmota on your device first prepare some tools and software from the [prerequisites](/installation/Prerequisites) list.**
+<div style="font-size:250%;text-align:center">To install Tasmota on your device you will need to prepare the tools and software from the <a href="/installation/Prerequisites">Prerequisites</a> list.</div>

 ---

 > [!TIP]
 > If your device works with Tuya Smart or Smart Life app it may be possible to flash it with [Tuya-Convert](https://github.com/ct-Open-Source/tuya-convert) without disassembly or soldering and skip directly to [Initial Configuration](initial-configuration).